How I manage my anxiety

 I am a healthy person.
 I’ve never had surgery.
 I’ve never broken a bone.
 I’ve never had a abnormal blood pressure.
 I have been blessed with amazing health for all my life.

 Of course, the first thing I did was Google my symptoms.
 Google said that I was having anxiety attacks and I was like isn’t anxiety something that millions and millions of people deal with every day?
 I had no idea that anxiety was this severe.
 How do people live like this?

-Luckily the doctor was able to squeeze me in that same day and I let the kids play at the park for a few more minutes and we headed over there and that was another thing about that particular panic attack it didn’t seem to go away some of mine would last for 10 minutes and then go away but this one lasted all the way through my doctors visit which was just not cool.
+Luckily the doctor was able to squeeze me in that same day and I let the kids play at the park for a few more minutes and we headed to the Dr.

 The doctor gave me two prescriptions to help with the symptoms.
 One was a pill that I was to take right away in the middle of an anxiety attack to help.
 Another was a long-term medication, a mood stabilizer to help prevent me from having the attacks.